13 July 2020

-Through this blog, we want to inform and reassure our entire Promedica24 family that we are doing all we can to support you through this pandemic, with the continued health and happiness of our clients at the heart of all that we do.
+Through this blog, we want to inform and reassure our entire Promedica24 family that we are doing all we can to support you through this pandemic, with the continued safety and wellbeing of our clients at the heart of all that we do.

 Caring for vulnerable people during the coronavirus (COVID-19) crisis

 Many people are worried about becoming unwell with coronavirus (COVID-19) and trying to access already stretched NHS services.

 At Promedica24, we view our live-in home care services as an important way of keeping vulnerable people in at-risk groups safe.
 The most at-risk individuals are believed to be:

 Our live in home care is enabling our clients to self-isolate with a trained live-in care worker to support all of their health and care needs, alongside other important aspects of remaining healthy and happy like good nutrition and hydration, maintaining consistent medication regimes and getting restful sleep.